 According to Symantec, more than 75% of websites have some type of vulnerability to cyber attacks.
-In 2015, just over one million people experienced a cyber attack each day.
+In 2021, just over 10 million people experienced a cyber attack each day.
 One reason stands out for flawed online security: cyberspace criminals take advantage of website administrators that do not adequately secure customer websites.
 A growing army of hackers seeks to penetrate easy to enter websites that web hosting companies fail to secure.
 This brings us to one of the most important questions involved in selecting a web hosting company.

 Is VPS hosting more secure than shared web hosting?